MIT-SPARK/Hydra/python/README.md

 ### Installation

-0. Build Hydra normally via catkin and make sure your catkin workspace is sourced
+0. Build Hydra normally via colcon and make sure your colcon workspace is sourced

 > **Note**<br>
-> You can also manually build and install every listed dependency of Hydra (and Hydra) instead of building through catkin, but we do not maintain instructions on how to do this.
+> You can also manually build and install every listed dependency of Hydra (and Hydra) instead of building through colcon, but we do not maintain instructions on how to do this.
 Proceed at your own risk!

 1. Make a virtual environment (you can use `venv` or whatever you want):